stclib/STC/docs/cpqueue_api.md

-# Container type cpqueue: Priority Queue
+# Container cpqueue: Priority Queue

 This describes the API of the queue type **cpqueue**.
 Implemented as a heap.